Lina Magaia

 Lina Júlia Francisco Magaia (1945 – June 27, 2011) was a Mozambican writer, journalist and veteran of the war for the independence of Mozambique.
-She was a woman of many facets, which stood out during the life in areas such as writing, film, rural development, or even as a soldier of the liberation of the country from colonial rule.
+She was a woman of many facets, working in writing, film, rural development, and as a soldier during the liberation of the country from colonial rule.

 Biography

 Lina Magaia was born in Maputo in 1945.
 While still at school she joined the Mozambican Liberation Front and was imprisoned for three months for political activities.
 She was one of the first Mozambican women to receive a scholarship to study abroad, earning a BSc degree from the University of Lisbon; she subsequently went to Tanzania for military training and in 1975 became a member of the FRELIMO liberation army.

-In 1980, she was involved with the "Green Zones" project of the Organization of Mozambican Women that was aimed at supplying food to the urban areas, and two years later she went to Manhiça in Maputo Province, where she became deputy director for the Maragra state sugar farm.
+In 1980, she was involved with the "Green Zones" project of the Organization of Mozambican Women, which aimed to supply food to the urban areas, and two years later she went to Manhiça in Maputo Province, where she became deputy director for the Maragra state sugar farm.
 In 1986, she became director of agricultural development for Manhiça District, but her work was to come under attack by the militant resistant movement RENAMO during the post-Independence internal conflicts.

-She died on June 27, 2011, few months after phone meeting with the Chairwoman of the Republicans of Mozambique, victim of cardiac Asthma.
-She was described by Mozambican Prime Minister as "a great fighter and highly active citizen who, in the various stages of her life, gave the best of herself to the Mozambican nation".
+She died on 27 June 2011 of cardiovascular disease.
+She was described by the Mozambican Prime Minister as "a great fighter and highly active citizen who, in the various stages of her life, gave the best of herself to the Mozambican nation".